New York Child Custody Attorney

 If you are dealing with child custody concerns, an experienced attorney will provide you with much-needed legal advice to help you through the process.
 Seeking assistance as soon as possible is important because custody agreements are legally binding for the stability of the child.
 This means that changing the agreement will require you to prove that there has been a notable material change in circumstances, such as one parent moving to another state and wanting to take the child with them.

 Alatsas Law Firm is conveniently located for residents of Brooklyn, Queens, and Staten Island.
 Our ground floor office is handicapped accessible with a subway stop and two bus lines nearby.
-If you require assistance with a child custody issue, contact us today to schedule a free, no-obligation initial consultation.
+We know that dealing with legal issues affecting your family can be stressful, but we will proactively work to provide you with peace of mind as you move forward.
+If you’re in need of assistance with a divorce or family law concern, contact us today to schedule a free, no-obligation initial consultation.
+Download our intake form, fill it out, and bring it to the consultation to get started.